-Training system redesign.
-In a related effort, done jointly with Northwestern's Institute for Learning Sciences, the traditional lecture and practice training program for new directory assistants was replaced by an ergonomically designed computer-based training program that incorporates a simulated work environment and error feedback.
-As a result, operator training time has been reduced from five days to one and a half days (Scott Lively, personal communication).
+In a related effort, done jointly with Northwestern's Institute for Learning Sciences, the traditional lecture-and-practice training program for new Directory Assistants was replaced by an ergonomically designed computer-based training program which incorporates a simulated work environment and error feedback.
+As a result, operator training time has been reduced from 5 days to 1.5 days (Scott Lively, personal communication).